 How remote do you feel when you look down and see a discarded beer or water bottle while on a wilderness hike?
 Or when you hear roaring motors at night while camping?
 Or when you hike among clear cuts or planted tree farms?
 Roads are the vector for development and resource extraction.

-Remote Footprints believes that it is ill-advised and unnecessary to build any new roads on public lands including: state parks and forests, national parks and forests, national wildlife refuges, and Bureau of Land Management lands.
+We believe that it is ill-advised and unnecessary to build any new roads on public lands including: state parks and forests, national parks and forests, national wildlife refuges, and Bureau of Land Management lands.
 If a road must be built, then we believe that another road of equal mileage and magnitude should be removed and restored to native habitat.
 In other words: no net increase of road mileage within public lands.

 We also encourage private landowners to consider this vision for their lands.
 After all, the majority of our country is in private ownership.
 The decisions made by private citizens ultimately will decide, more than anything, whether our great nation will preserve it’s remote and roadless areas.